Skip to Content

 The Munchkin is known for its short legs, which were caused by a genetic mutation.
 It is also known as a sausage cat due to its seemingly elongated body.

-Munchkins like to sit up on their hind legs for a better view.
+Munchkins usually sit on their hind legs for a better view.
 It’s also worth noting that not all cats born of munchkins will indeed have short legs – it depends on whether a specific gene is carried through.

 Sphynx Cat

-The Sphynx, despite its name, does not come from Egypt.
-It is actually a Canadian breed, and like the Minskin has a barely visible, fine layer of downy hair (so it’s not naked).
-They have uniquely high metabolisms and due to this, a reputation of eating a lot.
+The Sphynx, despite its name, is not actually an Egyptian cat.
+Rather, it’s a Canadian breed, and like the Minskin has a barely visible, delicate layer of downy hair (so it’s not naked).
+They have uniquely high metabolisms and, due to this, have a reputation for eating a lot.

 Devon Rex

-This British breed is also relatively small and short-haired, though it does carry a gene that makes its hair curl.
+This British breed is also relatively small and short-haired, though it does carry a gene that makes it a curly-haired cat.
 They are strangely intuitive and are one of few cat breeds that can be taught tricks like dogs.
 That includes walking on a leash and playing fetch.

 Burmese

-These lovely American cats are affectionately described as “bricks wrapped in silk” because they are routinely heavier than they appear.
-They are also extremely vocal about letting you know they’re around by making a low rumble sound instead of meowing.
-Burmese are related to Siamese cats in that they were bred from at least one part Siamese.
+These lovely American cats are affectionately described as “bricks wrapped in silk” because they are usually heavier than they appear.
+They also chat with you at every opportunity, making a low rumble sound instead of meowing.
+Burmese is a type of Siamese cat in that they were bred from at least one part Siamese.

-5. Minskins Are Not Suited to the Outdoors
+5. The Minskin Hairless Cat Is Not Suited to the Outdoors

-Like other hairless or extremely short-haired cats, Minskins are vulnerable to certain dangers when outdoors.
+Like other hairless or extremely short-haired cats, Minskins are vulnerable to certain outdoor dangers, making them better indoor lap cats.
 The chief amongst these is the sun.
-Minskins can get sunburnt very easily.
-On the other hand, they are not very well protected from cold, either.
+Minskins can get sunburnt very easily, and they’re not very well protected from cold, either.

-So unless it’s an absolutely, perfectly warm day and you have a well-shaded area to play, this kitty will have to be very careful when playing outside.
+So unless it’s a perfectly warm day and you have a well-shaded area to play, this kitty will have to be very careful when playing outside.
+An extra precaution you should take is using cat sunscreen when they do go outside.

-6. There Is Some Controversy Around the Breed’s Recognition
+6. There Is Some Controversy Around Minskin Breeders Making of the Cat

 While TICA (The International Cat Association) recognizes the breed as legitimate, the Cat Fanciers Association does not.
 The issue seems to boil down to an argument over whether the specific breeding of dwarf cats, in general, is ethical.